mariellefoster/marf-books/README.md

 ## Next
 (already acquired)
+- Isabel Wilkerson: Caste
-- Leigh Bardugo: Six of Crows
+- Richard Rothstein: The Color of Law
 - Maria Dahvana Headley: Beowulf
 - Der Vogel Gott
 - Charlie Jane Anders: The City In The Middle Of The Night